mtarsel/mtarsel.github.io/_posts/2017-07-18-docker-thruput.md

 ![bridge](/docker-bridge.png)

 2 containers communicating with a Linux bridge in between them.
-This means there are 2 veth pairs with 1 side of the pair connected to a Linux bridge and the other side connected to the container.
+This means there are 2 veth (Virtual Ethernet) pairs with 1 side of the pair connected to a Linux bridge and the other side connected to the container.
 The containers exist in their own separate network namespaces which is why they have different IP addresses.

 This setup script may be helpful to some: https://github.com/mtarsel/link-containers/blob/master/bridge-it.sh